WMLB

-WMLB (1690 AM "Freedom 1690") is an expanded band radio station licensed to Avondale Estates, Georgia, and serving the Metro Atlanta radio market.
+WMLB (1690 AM) is an expanded band radio station licensed to Avondale Estates, Georgia, and serving the Metro Atlanta radio market.
 The station broadcasts with 10,000 watts daytime and 1,000 watts at night.

 History

 WMLB originated as the expanded band "twin" of an existing station on the standard AM band.
 On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WBIT in Adel, Georgia, authorized to move from 1470 to 1690 kHz.

 A construction permit for the expanded band station was assigned the call WAXD on January 9, 1998.
 The call letters were changed to WSWK on November 1, 2000, and in 2003, the station originally signed on from Adel in south Georgia with a tourist information format, identifying as "Wild Adventures Radio" and simulcasting WDDQ (92.1 FM) with the same format.

 The station moved to the Atlanta radio market in 2004, when the community-of-license changed to Avondale Estates.
 When the station was moved to the Atlanta area, its transmitter was co-located with station WATB's, and WSWK's signal was diplexed onto one of WATB's antennas.
 Later in 2004, the station's transmitter was moved to a new dedicated facility off of Cheshire Bridge Road in Atlanta with a new single-tower antenna.

 The station debuted in the Atlanta market with a country music format.
 By September 2004, it had changed formats to become a talk radio station: it joined Air America Radio, a network featuring progressive talk shows.
 The format change came with a change to the WWAA callsign.

 The single broadcast tower in the foreground was used by WMLB from 2006 until 2013.